 Right now the course is closed but it will be opening again soon.
-To be the one of the few exclusively notified – join the waitlist here:
+To be exclusively notified ahead of the rest – join the waitlist here:

-Now, you’re aware of the best learning options available to you.
+Now, you’re aware of the best animation schools available to you.

 As you move forward towards your dream job, keep in mind – all of these Courses and Schools are different.

 They all have their own unique strengths and weaknesses.

 - Offering different animation courses lets you mix and match to get exactly what you need

 - As they are cost effective you can attend multiple workshops to reach the level you’re after

 - And the competition of other school options keeps the cost low with a need to serve you better.

 But just because you know where to learn, doesn’t mean you know how.

 How to get hired before you graduate